 Ouch. <p>Marvel's reasons for dissolving the marriage of Peter and MJ are in our opinions, debatable, but also somewhat understandable.
 But that well-worn issue aside, the unfortunate byproduct of the publisher's chosen method of separation continues to leave something of a tragic pall over their entire relationship. <p>The former spouses (who may or may not remember their past life?) really can't appear in a scene together without the ever-present reminder to fans of what once was and what they lost.
 Are we the only ones who find extended Marvel version of "The Hangover" a tad ... depressing? <p>And there are only two possible solutions to this problem: <p>1.)
 Get them back together.
 Restore their marriage or at the very least, their memories.
-Undo the undo. <p>Or... <p>2.)
-Well, you know. <p>Or maybe there <i>is</i> a 3rd solution.
+Undo the undo.
+Which they're doing (temporarily?) in <I>Amazing Spider-Man: Renew Your Vows</I> but nothing has been said that would make readers think its any more than a temporary situation. <p>Or... <p>2.)
+Well, you know. <p>Or maybe there is a 3rd solution.
 Hmmm...

 You've been waiting for this one, haven't you? <p>Well, yeah, we're going there. <p>We touched on the Peter-MJ marriage earlier.
 Remember Marvel's rational for erasing it?
 It "aged" Peter Parker, and having him be a divorced guy, Marvel argued, would have only compounded the problem. <p>But here's an alterative view.
-The marriage didn't so much <i>age</i> Spider-Man, as it domesticated him.
-Made him seem like a guy who had to be home at 6:30 for dinner, and spend weekends picking out tile and grout colors at the Home Depot with the ol' ball and chain (albeit a red-headed supermodel one). <p>Mind you, there is nothing wrong with that, but it apparently just wasn't what Marvel wanted out of their flagship, youthful, solo superhero. <p>Now taking that further, there is absolutely NOTHING wrong with being a loyal, dutiful nephew to the elderly aunt that raised you.
+The marriage didn't so much age Spider-Man, as it domesticated him.
+Made him seem like a guy who had to be home at 6:30 for dinner, and spend weekends picking out tile and grout colors at the Home Depot with the ol' ball and chain (albeit a red-headed supermodel one). <p>Mind you, there is nothing wrong with that, but it apparently just wasn't what Marvel wanted out of their flagship, youthful, solo superhero. <p>Now taking that further, there is absolutely <I>nothing</I> wrong with being a loyal, dutiful nephew to the elderly aunt that raised you.
 It's an unassailable admirable quality.
 And certainly May will always have some aged wisdom to pass along to Peter.
 But doesn't the Peter-Aunt May dynamic domesticate Spidey more than MJ ever did?
 Make him something of a suburban homebody? <p>Isn't it time to cut the apron strings and let Peter get on with life (on the permanent, this time) without always having to look over his shoulder towards Queens, particularly now that she's married again and has someone else to look out for her? <p>For those without the taste for it, we're fine if moving on means maybe moving May down to Boca Raton for a much-deserved, peaceful retirement. <p>We just don't think Marvel will get much mileage polybagging that issue.